British Rail Class 76: Preservation

-One locomotive has been preserved by the National Railway Museum along with at least one cab from another locomotive, 76039, at Museum of Science and Industry (MOSI) in Manchester.

-The preserved locomotive, 26020 (later 76020), was specially chosen because it was built with stainless steel handrails and had been exhibited at the Festival of Britain.
+One locomotive has been preserved by the National Railway Museum in York; no. 26020, later 76020, was specially chosen because it was built with stainless steel handrails and had been exhibited at the Festival of Britain.
 Later, it was the locomotive that pulled the opening day train through the Woodhead Tunnel.
 It retains the stainless steel handrails, although they are currently painted over.

+One cab from another locomotive, 76039 Hector, which was formerly displayed at the Science and Industry Museum in Manchester, is now at the South Yorkshire Transport Museum in Aldwarke, Rotherham.

-A complete cabside from 76039 Hector and a door from 76051 are preserved, in original condition, at Barrow Hill Roundhouse.
+A complete cabside and a driver's door from 76051 Mentor are preserved, in their original condition, at Barrow Hill Roundhouse, near Chesterfield.

 Models

+Trix Twin Railway produced an H0 scale model of E26010 in black livery in 1959 and in green livery in 1960.

-Heljan produce a 00 scale model of E26051 in BR Green with half yellow panels.
+Heljan produces 00 scale models of E26051, in BR Green with half yellow panels, and 76014 in BR Blue.

 Class 76 is being made as a kit and a ready-to-run model in OO gauge by Silver Fox Models.